arfost/dwarfy-caster/README.md

 There is no packed release yet, you just have to download the projet and launch it with nodeJS directly.

 Get the last node version from [[nodeJS](https://nodejs.org/en)] and their instructions.
-When node is working just use command line to go in the repository and launch
+When node is working just use command line to go in the repository

+For the first launch you have to do
+``npm install``

+After it's done launch the server with
 ``node .\server.js``

 when the server is running use DFhack to launch Dwarf Fortress and load your game then open http://localhost:8080/index.html?pos=x,y,z